GraeA85/Recipe-ository/README.md

 ## Frameworks Libraries and Programs

 - [Heroku](https://id.heroku.com/login)
   - Heroku is the deployment source I used for this project.
-I'm also using it for the Postgres relational database
+It is linked to github to deploy automatically when changes are made.

 - [MongoDB](https://www.mongodb.com/)
-    - I'm using MongoDB for my non-relational database.
+    - I'm using MongoDB as the back-end database.

 - [Flask](https://flask.palletsprojects.com/en/2.2.x/templating/)
-  - Templating language I've used with Python to add logic to my html templates.
+  - Templating language used to add logic to my html templates.

 - [Jinja](https://jinja.palletsprojects.com/en/3.0.x/)
-  - Templating language I've used with Python to add logic to my html templates.
+  - Templating language used to add logic to my html templates.

 - [Materialize CSS](https://materializecss.com/)
   - Front-end library with HTML, CSS and Javascript based components.
 I used Nav bar, Cards, Buttons and Forms.

 - [Google Fonts](https://fonts.google.com/)
-  - Two fonts are imported from google fonts.
+  - Two fonts are imported from google fonts, Poiret One and Edu.

 - [Font awesome](https://fontawesome.com/)
-  - I used icons from font awesome on buttons.
+  - I used icons from font awesome on buttons and recipe cards throughout the site.

 - [Github](https://github.com/)
   - Github was used to create and store the project repository.